Dylan ail Don

+Dylan ail Don (/cy/) is a character in the fourth branch of the Mabinogi, "Math fab Mathonwy".

 In Wales, Dylan is one of the most popular traditional Welsh names for boys.

 Biography

 In Math fab Mathonwy it is told that Dylan's great uncle Math would die if he did not keep his feet in the lap of a virgin when not at war.
 Math's original foot-holder, Goewin, is raped by Gilfaethwy who is punished severely when Math returns, turning Gilfaethwy and Gwydion into a series of mated pairs of animals.
 Math then marries Goewin to alleviate her shame, but must find a new virgin to hold his feet.
 Gwydion suggests his sister, Arianrhod.
 Math magically tests Arianrhod to confirm that she is a virgin, at which point she gives birth to twin sons.

 Dylan's baptism

 One of the sons, Lleu Llaw Gyffes, is borne away by Gwydion as a "lump of flesh" and concealed in a chest until maturity, but the other, a sturdy blonde boy, was immediately forsaken by his mother yet was acknowledged by his great uncle Math and given the name Dylan.
 As soon as Dylan comes in contact with his baptismal waters, he plunges into the sea and takes on characteristics of a sea creature, moving through the seawater as perfectly as any fish: